 - Set clear guidelines

-- Companies should clearly communicate and document the specifics of compensation policies.
+- Companies should clearly communicate and document the specifics of direct and indirect compensation policies.
 All questions should be documented and addressed regarding type and model.
 If documentation is not complete, companies expose themselves to potential litigation and general distrust

 - Focus on goals

 - Goal-setting theory in the workforce has been a topic of academic study for quite some time.
 According to “the goal-setting process is most likely to improve employee performance when goals are specific, moderately challenging, and accepted by employees”